uabrc/uabrc.github.io/docs/help/faq.md

     - Otherwise contact [Support](../help/support.md) for assistance.

+#### How do I find my Open OnDemand Session Information?

+All jobs created using Open OnDemand will create a folder in your home directory containing diagnostic information about those jobs.
+This information can be helpful for diagnosing issues when using Open OnDemand.
+To review the folder contents, click the Session ID link in the job card under the [My Interactive Sessions](../cheaha/open_ondemand/ood_interactive.md#my-interactive-sessions) of Open OnDemand.

+If asked, the simplest way to give us the information is the following.
+Please visit the [File Browser](../cheaha/open_ondemand/ood_files.md) page for a visual guide to the features of the Open OnDemand File Browser, which will help with the following instructions.
+Please also visit the [My Interactive Sessions](../cheaha/open_ondemand/ood_interactive.md#my-interactive-sessions) page to familiarize yourself with job cards.

+1. Find the card for the appropriate job.
+2. Click the Session ID link of the card from (1) to open the [File Browser](../cheaha/open_ondemand/ood_files.md).
+Make note of the Session ID value, which should be something like `bbd7ad60-a37c-47aa-a8fb-d7ca6cf39b3c` but with different characters.
+3. In the "Working Directory" section of the interface, click the parent folder name to go up one directory level.
+4. In the "File List" locate the folder with the matching Session ID from step (2).
+5. Click that folder once to select it.
+6. Click the "Download" button in the "File Command Menu" to download a zipped copy of the folder and its contents.
+7. Pass the downloaded Zip file to [Support](support.md).

 ## UAB Cloud

 ### Why is my instance returning an error of "Host not found"